JONSASSE/432-2018/slides/class05/README.md

 4. Deadline Questions?
 Check the [SCHEDULE](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md), please.

+5. Here's a hint for question 3 in [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2), which I've added [to the assignment](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2) as well.
+    - R may well warn you about something like "singularities" in your output, but we'd like a clearer answer than that from you.
+    - To obtain it, look at the output, and then look at your data.
-5. Here's a hint for question 3 in Homework 2.
-R may well warn you about "singularities" in your output, but we'd like a clearer answer than that from you.
-To obtain it, consider exploratory data analysis, specifically the value of counting things.
-In particular, ask yourself questions like "How many people fall into the levels of the product term I've created?" or "What if I build a table, say with race in the rows and insurance in the columns - how many people fall into each cell of that table?" as a way to figure out what the real problem is.
+    - Looking at the output is easy-ish.
+To look at the data, consider specifically the value of counting things.
+    - In particular, ask yourself questions like "How many people fall into the levels of the product term I've created?" or "What if I build a table, say with race in the rows and insurance in the columns - how many people fall into each cell of that table?" as a way to figure out what the real problem is in terms more understandable than R's warning message.